ananurkaromah/suara-pipeline/README.md

 **The Solution:** Suara-ID solves this by decoupling storage and compute.
 It automates the batch ingestion of large, multi-ethnic audio datasets (10GB+) into a highly scalable Data Lake (GCS).
 It then orchestrates a metadata extraction layer into a Data Warehouse (BigQuery) and uses a Python-based intelligence layer (Hugging Face Faster-Whisper) to automatically transcribe the audio.
 The final output is a structured, queryable dataset ready for Analytics and ML Engineers.

-Here is the complete map of your `suara-pipeline` repository.
+Here is the complete map of the `suara-pipeline` repository.

 ```jsx
 suara-pipeline/